kariemSeiam/bosta-crm/README.md

 **Built with ❤️ for the logistics industry**

-*HVAR - Transforming logistics through intelligent customer relationship management*
+*HVAR - A complete logistics CRM system built from scratch by a full-stack developer*